 No federal law, however, requires states to report the identities of these individuals when they become ineligible to possess firearms to the National Instant Criminal Background Check System (“NICS”) database, which the FBI uses to perform background checks prior to firearm transfers.
 As a result, state record reporting laws are critical to ensuring the accuracy and effectiveness of the background check system.

 Montana has no law requiring, or even explicitly authorizing, the reporting of mental health information to NICS.

-For general information on the background check process and categories of prohibited purchasers or possessors, see the Montana Background Checks section and the section entitled Montana Prohibited Purchasers Generally.
+For general information on the background check process and laws governing legal access to firearms, see the Montana Background Check Procedures and Montana Firearm Prohibitions sections.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact

 - Federal law, enacted in 1968, still uses archaic and offensive terminology to prohibit firearm access by people who have been “adjudicated as a mental defective.”
 18 USC 922(g)(4).
 Federal regulations define that term to mean:

 (a) A determination by a court, board, commission, or other lawful authority that a person, as a result of marked subnormal intelligence, or mental illness, incompetency, condition, or disease

 (1) Is a danger to himself or to others; or